-This new phase of Project Naming enables Indigenous peoples to engage in the identification of photographs from library and Archives Canada’s (LAC) rich collections.
+Project Naming enables Indigenous peoples to engage in the identification of photographs from Library and Archives Canada.

 LAC hopes that members of the public will share their knowledge.
 If you know the names of people depicted in our photographs or have information about an activity, event or place, LAC would love to hear from you.

 The majority of individuals depicted in the images in LAC's collections were never identified.
 Many archival descriptions relating to events or activities are absent or have dated information (e.g. place names, band names or terminology).
 Or information is based on original inscriptions and captions found on the records, and hence reflects the biases and attitudes of non-Aboriginal society at the time.

 Since 2002, approximately 8,000 images have been digitized, and several thousand Inuit, First Nations and the Métis Nation individuals, activities, and places have been identified.
 Information provided by different generations of Inuit and non-Inuit has been added to the records in the database, and made available to the public.
 The initiative not only enriched LAC records for present and future generations, but also helped members of communities connect with their past and create intergenerational bridges.

 The people in these photographs represent a small selection of individuals successfully identified during the first phase of Project Naming.
 Visit the photo gallery to see additional photographs that are featured in the Project Naming album on Facebook.